-Endorsement by the Board of Directors and Management 3
+Endorsement by the Board of Directors and the CEO 3

 Independent Auditor's Report 5

-Statement of Comprehensive (Loss) Income 6
+Statement of Comprehensive Income (Loss) 6

 Statement of Financial Position 7

 Statement of Changes in Equity 8

 Statement of Cash Flows 9

 Notes to the Financial Statements 10

-Appendix: Corporate Governance Statement, unaudited 45
+Appendix: Corporate Governance Statement, unaudited 41

-Unaudited financial information: Quarterly statements 48
+Unaudited financial information: Quarterly statements 44

-Endorsement by the Board of Directors and Management
+Endorsement by the Board of Directors and the CEO

-The financial statements of HS Orka hf. (the Company or "HS Orka") for the year 2013 are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU) and with additional Icelandic disclosure requirements.
+The financial statements of HS Orka hf. (the Company or HS Orka) for the year 2014 are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU) and with additional Icelandic disclosure requirements.

-According to the statement of comprehensive income, the Company's operating revenue amounted to ISK 7,031 million for the year 2013 (2012: ISK 6,881 million) and the loss for the period amounted to ISK 355 million (2012: ISK 653 million profit).
-Total comprehensive loss amounted to ISK 434 million (2012: ISK 5,509 comprehensive income).
-According to the statement of financial position, the Company's assets amounted to ISK 44,873 million at the end of December 2013 (at year end 2012: ISK 49,826 million).
-Equity amounted to ISK 26,021 million at the end of December 2013 (at year end 2012: ISK 26,605 million) or 58.0% of total capital (at year end 2012: 53.4%).
+According to the statement of comprehensive income, the Company's operating revenue amounted to ISK 7,479 million for the year 2014 (2013: ISK 7,031 million) and the profit for the year amounted to ISK 736 million (2013: ISK 355 million loss).
+Total comprehensive income amounted to ISK 679 million (2013: ISK 434 million comprehensive loss).
+According to the statement of financial position, the Company's assets amounted to ISK 44,383 million at the end of December 2014 (at year end 2013: ISK 44,873 million).
+Equity amounted to ISK 26,480 million at the end of December 2014 (at year end 2013: ISK 26,021 million) or 59.7% of total capital (at year end 2013: 58.0%).

 The Company's power plants were revalued to fair value on 31 December 2012 by calculating the present value of estimated cash flows from the operating assets.
-At 31 December 2013 Management reviewed whether there was an indication of impairment of the Company's operating assets at the year end 2013 and management concluded that there was no indication of impairment.
+At 31 December 2014 Management reviewed whether there was an indication of impairment of the Company's operating assets and concluded that there was no indication of impairment.

-The Company's shareholders numbered two at the end of 2013, there was no change in the number of shareholders during the year.
-At the end of 2013 Magma Energy Sweden A.B. held 66.6% of the shares in HS Orka hf. and Jarðvarmi slhf. held 33.4% of the shares in HS Orka hf.
+The Company's shareholders numbered two at the end of 2014, there was no change in the number of shareholders during the year.
+At the end of 2014 Magma Energy Sweden A.B. held 66.6% of the shares in HS Orka hf. and Jarðvarmi slhf. held 33.4%.

-The Company's Board of Directors proposes that dividends of ISK 150 million (ISK 0.019 pr. share) will be paid to shareholders in the year 2014, and refers to the financial statements for further allocation of profit and changes in equity during the year.
+The Company's Board of Directors proposes that dividends of ISK 320 million (ISK 0,04 pr. share) will be paid to shareholders in the year 2015, and refers to the financial statements for further allocation of profit and changes in equity during the year.

-The board had 12 meetings and the Audit committee had 5 meetings in 2013.
+The Board had 12 meetings and the Audit Committee had 6 meetings in 2014.